-The overall lifetime default rate of our Taiwan structured finance ratings remained at 5.3% in 2023, given muted rating activity coupled with no new securities being rated in 2023 (see table 6).
-There have been five defaults within two transactions spanning 2003 through 2023.
+The overall lifetime default rate of our Taiwan structured finance ratings remained at 5.3% in 2024, given muted rating activity coupled with no new securities being rated in 2024 (see table 6).
+There have been five defaults within two transactions spanning the period of 2003 through 2024.